iminfine/Deep-DIM/README.md

 }
 ```
 # Motivation
 The idea is straightforward which is to investigate if enhancing the CNN's encoding of shape information can produce more distinguishable features that improve the performance of template matching.
-This investigation results in a new template matching method that produces state-of-the-art results on a standard benchmark.
-To confirm these results we also create a new benchmark and show that the proposed method also outperforms existing techniques on this new dataset.
 # Results
 <img src="https://raw.githubusercontent.com/iminfine/Deep-DIM/master/figure/results.PNG" width="450"/>